-- Retail Portfolio: on collective basis based on the product level (Loans, Housing Loans, Car Loans, and Credit Cards). - Corporate Portfolio: individual basis at customer/ facility level. - Financial Institutions: individual basis at Bank/ facility level. - Debt instruments measured at amortized cost: individual level at instrument level.
+- Corporate Portfolio: individual basis at customer/ facility level. - Financial Institutions: individual basis at Bank/ facility level. - Debt instruments measured at amortized cost: individual level at instrument level.

 To assess whether the credit risk on a financial asset has increased significantly since origination, the Bank compares the risk of default occurring over the expected life of the financial asset at the reporting date to the corresponding risk of default at origination, using key risk indicators that are used in the Banks' existing risk management processes.